pivotal/docs-tap/security-and-compliance/tls-and-certificates/about.hbs.md

-# TLS and certificates overview
+# Overview of TLS and certificates

 This topic provides you with information about certificate requirements for ingress and egress communication in Tanzu Application Platform (commonly known as TAP).